Need help finding something?

 The worst part about these scam is that high officials in the country of Nigeria are apparently involved and there are reports of people flying to Nigeria and getting held hostage for various sums of money.

-The best course of action is to throw the letters away and delete the email and make sure your family and friends are aware of the scam so they don't get taken in as well.
+The best course of action is to throw these letters away and delete the email and make sure your family and friends are aware of the scam so they don't get taken in as well.

-Go to page 1/4 2/4 3/4 End of Page 4/4
+1/4 2/4 3/4 4/4

-Can't find what you need?
+Can't find what you want?
+Try Google

 Google